shirley manson shares her favorite vintage garbage photos

 How has your own relationship to cameras and magazine covers changed since the 90s?

-As I've grown older, I've come to realise that I can still exist doing what it is that I love with or without the media.
+As I've grown older, I've come to realize that I can still exist doing what it is that I love with or without the media.
 My focus is really just on being a good artist.
 I try not to really think too much about whether there's a magazine making fun of my face or my wrinkles.
 I just try to block it out.
 Although nobody particularly likes seeing something unpleasant about themselves, you can give it as much or as little power as you choose to give it.
 I think I'm learning now to dismiss that for exactly what it is — somebody pissing on somebody else to make themself feel better.
 It has very little bearing on me at the end of the day.

 What was the curation process for the book like?